Approx. Time Difference

 The way your name is spelled, abbreviated, punctuated, etc., on your passport must be exactly the same in MyEAP and on all other documents submitted with your visa application.
 Even minor discrepancies can cause big problems.

 You must obtain a student visa prior to departure to Italy.

 A visa is a stamp placed in your passport by the authorities of Italy.
 The visa grants you permission to reside and study in Italy.
 You may not study in Italy without a student visa unless you have Italian or EU citizenship.

 To apply for the visa:

-- Submit the required documents, along with your passport, to the Italian consulate by the deadline indicated.
-This deadline is approximately 60 days before the program start date.
+- Submit the required documents, along with your passport, by the deadline indicated in your UCEAP Pre-Departure Checklist.
 (You can apply no earlier than 90 days prior to the program start date.)